Porsche 908

-1968: 908/01
+908/01 (1968)

 Despite winning the 1000km Nürburgring, the 908 was anything but convincing in 1968.
 The older and smaller 2200 cc 907 had started the season with dominating wins and later delivered better results than Porsche's first serious attempt in the prototype category.
-Meanwhile, the older 4.7-litre Ford GT40s Group 5 sports cars were winning races on the faster tracks, while the Ford P68 being a failure, Ferrari remaining absent, and the Alfa Romeo 33 still utilizing a 2,000cc engine.
-With the minimum production requirement for the 5,000cc Group 5 sports car category reduced from 50 units to 25 for 1969, Porsche decided to go one step further and build the required 25 examples of a new 12-cylinder car, the Porsche 917.
+Meanwhile, the older 4.7-litre Ford GT40s Group 5 sports cars were winning races on the faster tracks, while the Ford P68 being a failure, Ferrari remaining absent, and the Alfa Romeo 33 still utilizing a 2,000 cc engine.
+With the minimum production requirement for the 5,000 cc Group 5 sports car category reduced from 50 units to 25 for 1969, Porsche decided to go one step further and build the required 25 examples of a new 12-cylinder car, the Porsche 917.
 This risky investment was expected take about a year, though, and the 908 was supposed to deliver results in the meantime.

 The 1968 24 Hours of Le Mans was postponed from June to the end of September due to political unrest in France, setting the stage for a showdown between the 908s and the GT40s.
 The Porsche 908 LHs (long tails) were the fastest in qualifying and the early stages of the race, but it showed that Porsche had not taken advantage of the additional time to improve the 908.
 Troubles with the alternator caused delays and even disqualifications as the new Porsche team leaders had misinterpreted the repair rules.
 Once again, a V8-powered Ford won, and a 907 LT came in second in front of the sole surviving standard 908.
 In addition, Ford won the 1968 International Championship for Makes.